-It is not recommended that repair of the 482C16 be attempted in the field.
+It is not recommended that the customer attempt repair of the Model 482C in the field.
 Should trouble occur, contact the factory for assistance.
 If the unit becomes dusty and dirty, it may be wiped off with a soft cloth.